 - Massage the dog shampoo into their fur.
 You want to get in there: stomach, armpits, feet, tail, everything EXCEPT the face.
 Work from the neck down.

 - Rinse with the same LUKEWARM water.
 Again, work from the neck down.
 You need to remove ALL of the shampoo.
-Residue will create a dry, itchy spot.
+The residue will create a dry, itchy spot.
 If you feel any “slippery” places, that’s shampoo.

 - Squeeze as much water from your dog’s coat as you can by hand.